UBC-MDS/DSCI_562_regr-2/lec2/README.md

 ### Concepts

 - The model function is a "valid" estimate of the mean conditional response when it minimizes the sum of squared errors (i.e., when it's the least squares estimator).
+(We'll elaborate in Week 2).
 	- If a parameteric model function is assumed, then this result is conditional on the assumption being true.
 	- Many resources will tell you that we also need the conditional response to be Gaussian.
 This is not true.
 It's more accurate to say that, if the conditional response is not Gaussian, then we might be able to estimate the model function better than least squares can, by using MLE (this is _if_ we can identify a decent distribution that's alternative to Gaussian!)
 - A model can be _parametric_ (i.e., containing parameters) in roughly two ways: